 It's fairly common to feel some sensitivity or tooth pain after a filling, root canal treatment, or crown or bridge fitting.
 The dentist has altered the structure of your tooth, and once any anaesthetic has worn off it can still take some time for your mouth to recover and for any swelling to subside.

-Your dentist may give you some painkillers to take for a few days after your treatment, or you can try one of these home remedies.
+Your dentist may give you some painkillers to take for a few days after your treatment.

 Contact your dentist if: